dharminnagar/solana-explorer-raycast/README.md

 4. Click the gear icon to open preferences
 5. Configure:
    - Default Explorer: Choose your preferred Solana block explorer
+   - Network: Select the Solana network (Mainnet, Devnet, or Testnet)
    - Moralis API Key: Your API key for token metadata

 ## Development